jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 Note the implementation of `read_channel()` which is mainly the same as in the debugging example described earlier.

-Of course, the MCP3008 is a very simple device which is easy to interact with through SPI, but there are many SPI devices (cameras, B&W and color display controllers, RF transmitters...)
+Of course, the MCP3008 is a very simple device which is easy to interact with through SPI, but there are many SPI devices with more complex capabilities (cameras, B&W and color display controllers, RF transmitters...)
 For those devices, the number of features can be large and this would result in dozens or even hundreds of API methods!

 Support for ATtiny MCU
 ----------------------

-ATtiny MCU provide some support (through its USI feature) for SPI but it is quite limited in comparison to ATmega devices; hence FastArduino SPI support for ATtiny chips has derived limitations:
+ATtiny MCU provides some support (through its USI feature) for SPI but it is quite limited in comparison to ATmega devices; hence FastArduino SPI support for ATtiny chips has similar limitations:

 1. The only `spi::DataOrder` supported is `spi::DataOrder::MSB_FIRST`
-2. The only `spi::Mode` supported are `spi::Mode::MODE_0` and `spi::Mode::MODE_1`
+2. The only `spi::Mode`s supported are `spi::Mode::MODE_0` and `spi::Mode::MODE_1`
-3. `spi::ClockRate` parameter is not used in `spi::SPIDevice` implementation, hence the maximum clock rate is always used, and is roughly equal to `CPU frequency / 7`, hence typically a bit more than 1MHz for common clock frequency used in ATtiny boards (internal RC clock); this might be a problem for devices supporting only 1MHz SPI.
+3. `spi::ClockRate` parameter is not used in `spi::SPIDevice` implementation, hence the maximum clock rate is always used, and is roughly equal to `CPU frequency / 7`, hence typically a bit more than 1MHz with common clock frequency used in ATtiny boards (internal 8MHz RC clock); this might be a problem for devices supporting only 1MHz SPI.

 These limitations might prevent proper support, on ATtiny MCU, of some SPI devices.

-If your device is in this situation, then you should add compile error checks (through `static_assert()`, or `#if` and `#error`)) in your SPI device driver header file, so that it cannot compile for these unsupported ATtiny targets.
+If your device is in this situation, then you should add compile error checks (through `static_assert()`, or `#if` and `#error`) in your SPI device driver header file, so that it cannot compile for these unsupported ATtiny targets.

 The last mile: add driver to FastArduino project!